samanxsy/zurich-cloud-hackathon/README.md

 ## Deployment
 The solution can be deployed to real AWS infrastructure, if an AWS account with necessary permission is configured.

+## If I was earlier
+Unfortunately, I was notified about the Hackathon a little bit late, and could start working on it just a few days ago.
+However, If I had more time, I would've:

+1. Write comprehensive unittests for the lambda function Having mock tests would definetly make me feel better.

+2. Configure a CI/CD pipeline using GitHub Actions to run automated test cases, infrastructure vulnerability checks, and eventually automated Deployment

+3. Implement more grangular access and permissions, and define precise access control policies with specific least privilege principles.

+4. Implement proper logging and monitoring to utilize Amazon CloudWatch efficiently.

+5. Definetly add more error handlings.

 ## Conclusion
 Thank you so much for this interesting challange and opportunity.
 I truly enjoyed the process and can not wait for the next phases!
 Thanks for reading me.